 Two prices.
 AED 125 for lunch, two courses.
 AED 250 for dinner, three courses.
 Drinks, service charge, and 5 percent VAT are not included in the headline price unless the restaurant has chosen to include them.
 Most have not.
 A AED 250 dinner with two glasses of wine, plus 10 percent service and VAT, lands closer to AED 380-450 (USD 103-122) per person depending on the wine list.

 Bookings are exclusive to Careem DineOut this year.
-The strongest restaurants release prime-time slots in waves rather than all at once, so checking the app twice across the 17 days catches re-releases.
+The strongest restaurants release prime-time slots in waves rather than all at once, so checking the app twice across whole month catches re-releases.
 Worth a daily glance.

 Wow-Emirates Expert Tip: Call the restaurant directly the morning of the day you want to book.
 Cancellations and no-shows free up tables that never return to the booking platform.
 This is how regulars get into the Michelin-starred slots.